 Mini-SPX options may afford you the same benefits and notional exposure as ETF options without the potential uncertainty of physical settlement, early exercise, and dividend risk.
 You might find that sidestepping these uncertainties can help you assess the risk/reward of your options trades with a bit more clarity.

 *Under section 1256 of the Tax Code, profit and loss on transactions in certain exchange-traded options, including XSP, are entitled to be taxed at a rate equal to 60% long-term and 40% short-term capital gain or loss, provided that the investor involved and the strategy employed satisfy the criteria of the Tax Code.
 Investors should consult with their tax advisors to determine how the profit and loss on any particular option strategy will be taxed.
 Tax laws and regulations change from time to time and may be subject to varying interpretations.

 Options involve risk and are not suitable for all investors.
 Prior to buying or selling an option, a person must receive a copy of “Characteristics and Risks of Standardized Options.”
 Copies are available from your broker or from The Options Clearing Corporation at 125 South Franklin Street, Suite 1200, Chicago, IL 60606 or at www.theocc.com.

+Past performance is not indicative of futures results.
 The information in this article is provided for general education and information purposes only.
 No statement(s) within this article should be construed as a recommendation to buy or sell a security or to provide investment advice.
 Supporting documentation for any claims, comparisons, statistics or other technical data in this article is available by contacting Cboe Global Markets at cboe.com/contact.

-© 2020 Cboe Exchange, Inc. All Rights Reserved.
+© 2021 Cboe Exchange, Inc. All Rights Reserved